SIMEXP/lab-documentation/source/server_dl.rst

 using `singularity <https://singularity.lbl.gov/>`_.

 .. note::
-    ``singularity`` containers are gaining a lot of popularity in the HPC world, because it is now easy as never to share a reproducible pipeline working smoothly on a remote server.
+    ``singularity`` containers are gaining a lot of popularity in the HPC world, because it is now easy as never to share reproducible applications working smoothly on a remote server.

-We are using `cifar10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ dataset using a simple CNN with an encoder with 4 layers, and 3 dense layers.
+We are using `cifar10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ dataset using a simple CNN containing an encoder with 4 layers, and 3 dense layers.

 .. literalinclude:: files/mnist.py